Digital-Health-AI-Startup/frontend-test-template/README.md

 Here are the asks we have for you:

-**Base Challenge, Part One: Build an interface where these discoveries can be viewed by a user.**
+**Base Challenge: Acceptance Criteria**

-As a user, I want to be able to see the full list of 100 discoveries.
-The list of discoveries should look like what’s in the mock (DESIGN LINK HERE) .
-The discoveries should be listed in reverse-chronological order (most recent first).
+1. As a user, I want to see the full list of 100 discoveries, displayed in reverse-chronological order (most recent first), and formatted according to the mock design (DESIGN LINK HERE).

-**Base Challenge, Part Two: Create the Ability to “Acknowledge” Discoveries.**
+2. As a user, I want the ability to accept:
+   - A single discovery
+   - Multiple discoveries
+   - All discoveries
-As a user, I want the ability to accept a single discovery, multiple discoveries, or all discoveries so that I can show that I have reviewed the discoveries that have been made for the patient.
+     so that I can indicate which discoveries have been reviewed for the patient.
-The user should be able to select one, multiple, or all discoveries.
+3. As a user, I should be able to select one, multiple, or all discoveries.
-When a discovery is moved over to the “Acknowledged” list, a “Submit” button should appear.
+4. When a discovery is moved to the “Acknowledged” list:
+   - A “Submit” button should appear.
-Clicking “Submit” should save the list of Acknowledged discoveries.
+   - Clicking “Submit” should save the list of acknowledged discoveries.
-After clicking “Submit,” the Acknowledged list should persist after a page refresh.
+   - The acknowledged discoveries list should persist after a page refresh.

+**Enhancement: Acceptance Criteria.**
-**Enhancement: Select a Single Enhancement from the list of “Enhancements” to complete.**
+Please select one Enhancement from the list of Enhancements below to complete.
+In your PR, please state which Enhancement you selected.
-While you may choose to complete multiple tasks from the list, you will only be assessed for completing one of them.
-So if you complete three of the tasks, we will only assess you for one of the three.
-When you submit your assessment you can select which Enhancement you would like us to assess.

 **Notes:**
 Once you create a UI where discoveries can be viewed, the “Acknowledged” list, and one enhancement, the take home challenge is considered complete and can be submitted.